tkojima0107/llvm_docker/README.md

 # Docker images for LLVM
 This repositoy has Dockerfiles in `llvm<VERSION>-<DISTRIBUTION>` folders.
-The pre-built images can be pull from Docker Hub.
+The pre-built images can be pulled from Docker Hub.
 ```
 docker pull tkojima0107/llvm:<VERSION>-<DISTRIBUTION>
 ```